An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

-For comparison to our SMG composites, we also show the SEDs of the local starburst galaxies M82 and Arp\,220 (scaled to the same far-infrared luminosity) in Fig.~\ref{fig:comp_sed}.
-The full-sample AS2UDS SED (and all three subsets) differs significantly from M82, which is much brighter in the optical/infrared than a typical SMG.
+For comparison to our SMG composites, we also show the SEDs of the local starburst galaxies M82 and Arp\,220 (scaled to the same far-infrared luminosity) in Fig.~\ref{fig:comp_sed}b.
+The full-sample AS2UDS SED (and all three sub-sets) differs significantly from M82, which is much brighter in the optical/infrared relative to the far-infrared than a typical SMG.
 The full SED of the SMGs is better matched to Arp\,220 in the rest-frame optical/near-infrared.
 In the mid-infrared, Arp\,220 has a strong silicate absorption feature at 9.8$\mu$m which falls in a poorly sampled part of our SED, where the predicted SED is dependent upon the details of the model in {\sc magphys} (as this wavelength is only sampled at $z<$\,1 by our MIPS coverage where we have few SMGs).
 However, the limited mid-infrared spectroscopy available for SMGs indicates that most do not show silicate absorption as strong as seen in Arp\,220 \citep{2008farrah,2009menendez}.
 While in the far-infrared, the SED of Arp\,220 peaks at a shorter wavelength ($\lambda_{\rm peak}\sim$\,60$\mu$m) than the full SMG SED, which peaks at $\lambda\sim $\,70--80$\mu$m, implying a hotter characteristic dust temperature in Arp\,220.
-The far-infrared SED of Arp\,220 is better matched to the highest redshift, $z>$\,3.00, subset of the SMGs.
-Hence, Arp\,220 template may be an appropriate template for SMG dust SED-fitting in the high-redshift regime ($z$\,>\,3), but is not well suited to the SMGs below $z\sim$\,3.
+The far-infrared SED of Arp\,220 is better matched to the higher redshift bins with $z>$\,2.5 and the ratio $L_{\rm opt}$/$L_{\rm FIR}$ of Arp\,220 is similar to $z\sim$\,2.5 SMGs.
+Hence, Arp\,220 template may be an appropriate template for SMG dust SED-fitting in the high-redshift regime ($z$\,>\,2.5), but is not well matched to the typical SMGs below $z\sim$\,2.5.